alexitemoi/nix-amere/README.md

 }
 ```

-add it as a package in youre configuration :
+add it as a package in your configuration :

 ```nix
 {inputs, ...}: